How to Grow and Care for Heartleaf Philodendron (Philodendron scandens) Indoors

 During repotting, divide large Heartleaf Plant into several sections.
 Ensure each section has adequate healthy roots.

-Plant the sections in individual pots in moist, free-draining soil and place in a well-lit shaded place.
+Plant the sections in individual pots in moist, free-draining soil and place the set up in a well-lit shaded place.

 Maintain the soil moist until the new Philodendron scandens is well established and begin routine care.